-This article demonstrates the use of IRI DarkShield to identify and remediate (mask) personally identifiable information (PII) and other sensitive data in MongoDB and Cassandra databases.
+This article demonstrates the use of IRI DarkShield to identify and remediate (mask) personally identifiable information (PII) and other sensitive data in MongoDB, Cassandra, and Elasticsearch databases.
 Although these steps mainly focus on finding and shielding data in MongoDB collections, the same steps can be used for data in Cassandra tables as well.
 See this article on Elasticsearch, too.

 Note that this article represents the fouth method IRI supports for masking data in MongoDB, and the second method for Cassandra.
 Those previous and still supported methods rely on structured data discovery and de-identification via IRI FieldShield, while the DarkShield method supports textual data in either structured or unstructured collections.1 Though DarkShield and FieldShield are standalone IRI data masking products, both are included in the IRI Voracity data management platform.